cocotb/cocotb/docs/source/quickstart.rst

 See the sections :ref:`writing_tbs_concurrent_sequential` and :ref:`coroutines`
 for more information on such concurrent processes.

 Example 3 - Reading a value can be quirky
 -----------------------------------------
 :func:`cocotb.triggers.RisingEdge` trigger returns immediately after a signal change, before any signal updates propagate.
-To sample stable values, :keyword:`!await` the :func:`~cocotb.triggers.ReadOnly` before reading a signal.
+To sample stable values, :keyword:`!await` the :func:`~cocotb.triggers.ReadOnly` trigger before reading a signal.
 To resume after the ReadOnly phase, use :keyword:`!await` :func:`cocotb.triggers.NextTimeStep`.
 More on this in :ref:`timing-model` chapter.